Wipe Out Melanoma - California

 Changing the way our community faces melanoma

 What is Wipe Out Melanoma - California?
-It is way to engage our community in the prevention, early detection, and treatment of this serious disease.
+It is a way to engage our community in the prevention, early detection, and treatment of this serious disease.
 It is a research cohort, or group of people, who have a personal history of melanoma, are family members or are individuals interested in this topic.
 We hope to reach out to people who may not realize they are at higher risk for severe melanoma.
 We are gathering an impressive “wave” of people who can help speed the progress of research and discoveries.
 Together, we can find answers and reduce the deaths caused by melanoma.

 Why join?
 Melanoma can be deadly, and it has taken far too many lives.
 One person in the U.S. alone dies of melanoma every 52 minutes!
 Melanoma affects people of all skin shades, even those with darker skin tones, and the disease is hitting our poorest neighborhoods hard.
 For researchers to make groundbreaking discoveries, they need people willing to respond to surveys and to join studies.
 With an engaged community, studies enroll more quickly, education spreads more rapidly, and public policy changes more effectively.
 This is a place where you can make a direct impact on this deadly disease.